mohdalipradhan/dashboard/README.md

 I managed to clear out a significant portion of unused components and functions, which helped optimize the code for efficiency.
 However, I'm aware there might still be some instances of non-redundant code lurking around.
 I'm currently going through the code with a fine-tooth comb to spot any remaining areas that could use refinement.
 Additionally, I eliminated unnecessary authentication processes, I also removed any unused hooks.

+D) Removed Icons  and images which were unwanted as well made sure they are removed from imports and exports from the respected files

-D) About functions and other redundant code
+E) About functions and other redundant code
 Hooks :-  Kept only one hook as other were redundant and not necessary
 FakeApi: Removed Fake Api as there is no work of that dependency and also deleted wallet and other components related to it.
 Authentication is not necessary so removed that as well.
 Important : I removed unused functionalities like UseNavigate, Link, BrowserRouter, UseLocation, UseParams, and SearchParams.
 Additionally, I replaced Link components with anchor tags for simplicity.